sovity/dataspace-portal/docs/deployment-guide/goals/production/README.md

 #### Keycloak DAPS Client Creation

-The Authority Portal requires a client to register new connector certificates.
+The Data Space Portal requires a client to register new connector certificates.
 This client must have the following settings:

 - Section `Authentication flow` (Tab `Settings`)